 Freedom Rowers helps youth become all they have the potential to be through the sport of rowing.
-We will encourage young people to strive and succeed.
-We will create an environment in which they are free to fail.
-Free to challenge others.
-Free to appreciate the beauty of nature, the wind on their faces, the blisters on their hands, the splash of their oars in the water and the feeling of power that comes from the propulsion their strokes provide.
+We encourage young people to strive and succeed.
+We create an environment in which they can challenge their own limits while appreciating the beauty of nature, the wind on their faces, the blisters on their hands, and the feeling of power that comes from rowing together as one.

 Executive Director and Coach

-That is challenging and demanding, but more importantly, it is both rewarding and fun!
-The sport, at any level, requires hard work, dedication, mental toughness and safety awareness.
-In return, rowing will give you so much more - a successful team, a fit body and a healthy mind.
+that's both challenging and demanding, but more importantly, rewarding and fun!
+The sport requires hard work, dedication, mental toughness, and safety awareness.
+In return, rowing will give you so much more - a successful team, a fit body, and a healthy mind."